Metropolis (2001 film): Plot

 Determined to kill her and regain his father's affection, Rock kidnaps Tima, but Shunsaku incapacitates him and rescues her.
 Following instructions from Laughton's notebook, Shunsaku has her tap into the Ziggurat's computer mainframe and they discover Kenichi being held in the Ziggurat.
 Red and the Marduks capture them and bring everyone to the top of the Ziggurat, where Red reveals Tima's true purpose and introduces her "throne", the control system for the superweapon.
-Disguised as a maid, Rock shoots Tima in the chest, exposing her internal circuitry before being shot and wounded by Red's men.
+Disguised as a maid, Rock shoots Tima in the chest, exposing her internal circuitry before being wounded by Red's men.

 Horrified by her true identity, Tima goes insane, causing her implanted programming to take control.
-She physically integrates with the throne and begins ordering robots around the world to annihilate humanity as punishment for abusing them.
+She physically integrates with the throne and begins ordering robots around the world to destroy humanity as punishment for abusing them.
 Robots all across Metropolis assault the Ziggurat; while the others flee, Kenichi reaches Tima and eventually separates her from the throne.
 Still possessed by her hostile programming, Tima tries to kill Kenichi.
 Rock triggers an overload in the superweapon, killing himself and Red in a massive explosion.
 As the Ziggurat collapses and spreads destruction to the rest of Metropolis, Tima's programming deactivates and she falls, suspended by a cable on her arm.
 Kenichi tries to pull her up; Tima's memories of Kenichi resurface and she asks him "Who am I?", before her hand slips and she falls to the ruins far below.

-In the aftermath, survivors emerge from the ruins, and Kenichi discovers a group of robots have salvaged some of Tima's parts.
+In the aftermath, survivors emerge from the ruins, and Kenichi discovers robots have salvaged some of Tima's parts.
 While Shunsaku departs Metropolis, Kenichi chooses to remain behind.
 A photograph shown during the end credits reveals that Kenichi eventually rebuilds Tima and opens a robot workshop bearing their names.